 A Case For Offering Patients Virtual-Care Options

-Growing consumer demand for virtual healthcare services is putting increasing pressure on providers and payers to expand delivery options for on-demand health services, a survey from Accenture found.
+During this time of uncertainty, growing consumer demand for virtual healthcare services is putting increasing pressure on providers and payers to expand delivery options for on-demand health services, a survey from Accenture found.

 The survey included 1,501 consumers who answered questions online.
-For the 1 in 5 respondents who had received care virtually, the reasons they cited most often for seeking virtual care are: greater convenience than traditional in-person healthcare services (cited by 37%); familiarity using technology to manage their health (34%); and curiosity to try virtual health (34%).
+For the 1 in 5 respondents who had received care virtually, the reasons they cited most often for seeking virtual care are greater convenience than traditional in-person healthcare services (cited by 37%); familiarity using technology to manage their health (34%), and curiosity to try virtual health (34%).

 Consumers said they would be more likely to “try virtual” if encouraged by a physician (cited by 44% of respondents) or a healthcare payer (31%).

 According to the research, today’s consumers are demanding a combination of in-person and virtual health services.
 In fact, more than three-quarters (78 percent) of those surveyed said they would be interested in receiving healthcare virtually some or most of the time.